 This is all far away from the Lee statue – which, in any event, was evacuated peacefully about forty-five minutes ago, as the Virginia Capitol Police acknowledged.
 There was no declaration of unlawful assembly in this area; the Richmond Police had started their engines and were leaving.
 It is not remotely plausible to contend that any of these civilians are doing anything other than exercising their constitutional rights to political speech and to film police.
 The Richmond Police intentionally falsely arrested a man as they were leaving.

 What did the Richmond Police say about this incident?
 An individual was arrested for “unlawful assembly and obstruction of justice” and “an RPD officer deployed pepper spray one time, due to ongoing assaults from the crowd.”
-They are lying.
+Richmond Police’s official account was lying.

 The headline in the Richmond Times-Dispatch?
 “6 Arrested After Police Clash with Protesters at Lee Monument Friday Night.”

-To declare an unlawful assembly, there must be some sort of violence.
+To declare an unlawful assembly, there must be some sort of violence or imminent threat to public order.
 In the court of public opinion, most people would agree that attacking police officers invites a justifiable response.
 All of the above is sickening even to think about.
 Believe it.
 The horror stories of the Black Lives Matter movement are true.
 Before this month I never would have imagined the appalling violence, abuse, deceit, illegality and organized criminal behavior of the people sworn to protect citizens.
 Do what you can to help.

 Jeff Thomas is the author of The Virginia Way: Democracy and Power after 2016.